 Greyhounds’ natural speed and grace have been exploited for human benefit since the days of the ancient Egyptians.
 The dogs have been used for centuries in hunting and coursing events, but the advent of modern dog racing at the turn of the 20th century prompted greyhound breeders and racetrack proprietors to begin to think of this breed as a mere commodity.
-Greyhound racing continues to be a big business, generating millions of dollars in gambling revenue in the states that still allow it.
-Today, the cruelty of the industry is finally being exposed, and thanks to the resulting public outcry, the number of spectators attending greyhound races has declined.
-Unfortunately, the financial losses may be contributing to poor track conditions, which have caused a marked rise in animal injuries at some tracks.(1)
+The cruelty of the industry is finally being exposed, and thanks to the resulting public outcry, the number of spectators attending greyhound races has declined.
+Greyhound racing continues to generate millions of dollars in gambling revenue in the states that still allow it.

 The Killing Field